Shopping Links

 Sometime in the future, humanity has been returned to the dark ages, both literally and figuratively.
 The sun has not shined upon the earth for an hundred years, and strange beasts wander the land--all because of the power of the banished lord of the Darkstalkers, Demitri.
 Exiled from the dimension of the Darkstalkers by Morrigan, their princess, Demitri has now subjugated the humans, and is preparing for an assault on his home dimension to retake his throne.
 Meanwhile, wandering the human world are a few righteous people with the power to fight the mighty Darkstalkers--Donovan, a half-vampire with a big sword, Anita, a silent girl with telekinetic powers, and Mei-Ling, a Chinese ghost accompanied by her sister, Hsien-Ko.
 Somewhere in between are Felicia, a young Darkstalker, and Lord Raptor, a rather violent rock musician with some superhuman powers.
 Above it all, an alien by the name of Pyron has shown up with an army of robots, the Huitzil, with the intent of wiping out any potential threat to his power.

-Overall, Night Warriors: Darkstalkers' Revenge is no masterpiece, but it is a decent dark action series.
-Fans of the video game should find all their favorites (though a few of the sillier ones get pretty much stiffed).
-Certainly, all the moves look just like they're supposed to--at times too much.
-For some violent action and plenty of evil to go around, Night Warriors is a solid piece of anime.
+Night Warriors is no masterpiece, but it is a decent dark action series.
+Fans of the video game should find all their favorites even if the action is often a little too faithful, and if you want violent action with plenty of evil to go around, it's a solid piece of anime.

 Related Recommendations